gla-rad/eNav-Config/charts/enav/README.md

 [Spring Cloud Config](https://spring.io/projects/spring-cloud-config) server with Eureka, os that it can support externalized configuration for the involved microservices.

-## Repository Structure

-This repository brings together mupltiple aspects of the e-Navigation Service Architecture configuration and deployement.
-Each is placed in a separate folder in the top level directory structure:

-* **charts**: Contains the definitions of Helm charts for deploying GLA the e-Navigation Service Architecture into Kubernetes environments.
-* **configuration**: This directory includes a set of application property files (either as the ***.properties*** or ***.yaml***) that will will be distributes to the architecture services by the Eureka service.
-* **images**: Contains a set of images used by the repository.

 ## Deployment Requirements